-1. There will be no talking, note passing, gesturing, or sleeping.

-- 2. No snacks, food, or beverages will be allowed (except lunches from the school kitchen during noon hour). - 3.
+- 1. There will be no talking, note passing, gesturing, or sleeping. - 2.
+No snacks, food, or beverages will be allowed. - 3.
 There will be scheduled bathroom breaks. - 4.
-Rules will be posted clearly in the detention room.
+Rules will be posted clearly in the detention room. - 5.
+Personal electronics will be confiscated.